Susan Mashibe: Career

-In conjunction with her studies in the United States, she worked for Duncan Aviation in Kalamazoo repairing turboprop engineers.
+In conjunction with her studies in the United States, she worked for Duncan Aviation in Kalamazoo repairing turboprop engines.

 After earning her commercial license, as a result of the September 11 attacks Mashibe had difficulty in finding work as a pilot.
 On the advice of a South African, she decided to open her own company providing ground services for private jets in Tanzania.
 In 2003, she launched Tanzanite Jet Center or TanJet with a small office at Dar es Salaam Airport.
 Her first client, Jacob Zuma who would later become president of South Africa, was so pleased with the quality of her services that she was soon handling all the private planes connected with the South African embassy.

 Today Mashibe's company, now called VIA Aviation, provides support services for planes operated by company executives, the military and heads of state.
 Equipped with 80,000 sqft of hangar space, it was the first company in Tanzania and East Africa to offer logistical support services, including aircraft handling, clearances, security and fuel.

 Mashibe also heads Universal Africa Logistic Ltd. and Kilimanjaro Aviation Logistics Centre, handling authorizations for private jets throughout Africa.
 In addition to her professional duties, she strives to promote the inclusion of mathematics and science subjects in education programmes giving particular attention to girls in Tanzania's primary and secondary schools.